MATRIX4284/DRONE-ACHARJYO/tello-python3/README.md

 #tello-test
 ## Step1
-Write the command set to be run in command.txt, for example:
+Write the command set to be run in command.txt.The Commands will be executed i the sequnce they are nentioned in the file.
+The sequence of commands used here:
 ```
 command
 takeoff